History, Mission, and Values

 Not long after it’s inception, En Vivo became a fully LGBTQ+ inclusive church with Queer leadership at every level.
 When Reconciliation Metropolitan Community Church, a historically Queer-led church in Grand Rapids, closed it’s doors, members of RMCC became a part of the newly formed church passing a legacy to the new generation.

-Today, En Vivo Church is a church plant of the United Church of Christ, sharing meeting space with 2nd Congregational Church UCC.
-It celebrates diversity and is fully inclusive to the LGBTQ+ community.
-When you gather with us you can expect to share a table with an eclectic group of welcoming people, in casual dress, ready to learn and grow together in their Christian faith.
+Today, En Vivo Church is a church plant of the United Church of Christ and our home is in the Creston neighborhood.
+We celebrate diversity and are fully inclusive to the LGBTQ+ community.
+When you gather with us you can expect to share a table with an eclectic group of welcoming people in casual dress, ready to learn and grow together in their Christian faith.

 Living a Christ-centered revolution.